 I suggest you check this one out after reading today’s article…

-2. Don't trade Immediately Before Or After High Impact News Event
+2. The Worst time to trade Forex Is Immediately Before Or After High Impact News Event

 This can be another time traders fail to see the bigger picture.
-When it comes to Forex trading how to avoid getting caught up with news events.
+When it comes to when is the worst time to trade Forex and how to avoid getting caught up with news events.

 I’m not saying news events are actually a bad thing, as you won’t make money Forex trading without the liquidity that news brings to the markets.

-How does this help with Forex trading how to avoid the worst times to trade?
+How does this help with when is the worst time to trade Forex and how to avoid the worst times to trade?